Loch Tummel looking west

 One of Highland Perthshire's most popular visitor attractions, this spectacular view over Loch Tummel to Schiehallion and beyond is visited by thousands each year, and when you go there, you will see why.
 Queen Victoria visited here and although she thought it was named after her, there is some thought that it was named after Queen Isabella, wife of Robert the Bruce, some 500 years earlier.

-Run by the Forestry Commission, there is a car park and a cafe open all year round.
+Run by the Forestry Commission, there is a car park.
+Unfortunately the cafe is no longer open.

 Queen's View makes an excellent starting point for your visit to Tummel and Rannoch.
 From here you can drive right up to wild Rannoch Station and around Loch Rannoch with its Clan Trail, passing spectacular views all the way along.
 Stop for a meal in Kinloch Rannoch or Rannoch Station or, better still, stay a while in one of the many welcoming places to stay and enjoy everything the glen has to offer.
 The road comes to an end at Rannoch Station.